Namrata2615/SPAM-HAM-CLASSIFIER/README.md

 # SPAM-HAM-CLASSIFIER

+STEPS:

+1)Reading data in the form of csv file.

+2)Preprocessing the data.

+3)Splitting data into train and test split.

+4)Applying CountVectorizer.

+5)Creating MultinomialNB Model.

+NOTE : Use spam.ipynb file.

+       requirements.txt file is also available.

 📝 Description

 Spam Classifier Model in Machine Learning Using NLP(Count Vectorizer) and Naive Bayes Classifier.It is a binary classification.